KIDS ENTERTAINMENT INDUSTRY NEWS

 In 2010 alone, the numbers reflect as many as 30 kids a day being taken to the emergency room, according to Mehan, who says, "No one really knew the magnitude of the problem.
 Now that we know the alarming increase that is happening, it's time to take action."

-The Center for Injury Research and Policy is calling on the Consumer Product Safety Commission to create nationwide guidelines and recommendations for bounce houses and other inflatables.
+The Center for Injury Research and Policy is calling on the Consumer Product Safety Commission to create nationwide guidelines and recommendations for inflatable castles and other inflatables.
 Right now, there aren't any national guidelines.

 Instead, the CPSC points to industry standards set by international group ASTM , which sets thousands of accepted standards for products ranging from crayons to lifeboats.
 Jim Seay, President of Baltimore-based Premier Rides , chairs the ASTM committee that oversees standards created for the inflatable industry.
 He says, “I think the bounce house industry has a lot of people who are extremely passionate about safety."